rishabhDevWork/snippet-box-go/README.md

 ---

 ## 🌍 Deployment
-This app is deployed on **Railway**.
+This app is deployed on **Render*.
-You can easily deploy it by connecting your repository to [Railway](https://railway.app/) and configuring the required environment variables (like the Turso connection string).
+You can easily deploy it by connecting your repository to [Render](https://render.app/) and configuring the required environment variables (like the Turso connection string).

 ---